-South Hadley has a long history with libraries.
+Our town has a long history with libraries.
 In 1802, "Ye Social Library of So.
-Hadley" was establish (the records of the Social Library are now kept in our Local History Room).
+Hadley" was establish (the records of the Social Library are in the library's Local History Room).
 In 1897 the Town established a free public library with depositories located at the Center Village and South Hadley Falls.
 In 1902, through the generosity of benefactors William H. and Betsey Gaylord, the Gaylord Memorial Library Association established an independent public library at "the Center Village" and that library opened in 1904 as a charitable nonprofit organization separate from the town.

 In 2011, the Town of South Hadley received a $4,841,312 grant from the Massachusetts Board of Library Commissioners to construct a new municipal library.
 Additional funding was provided by generous grants, donations, and public funding from the Town of South Hadley.
-An abandoned site in South Hadley Falls was redeveloped into a new community cornerstone, and opened in 2014, showcasing modern library services alongside the historic South Hadley Canal.
+An abandoned site in South Hadley Falls was redeveloped and the new library opened in 2014, showcasing modern library services alongside the historic South Hadley Canal.